JooffinHalli/oapi/README.md

 Many OpenAPI generators operate on a "code dump" principle — they output massive amounts of generated code that becomes legacy the moment it's created.
 This code feels alien to your codebase, filled with duplication and abstractions you didn't choose.

-OAPI takes the opposite approach: we generate minimal, intentional code that respects your intelligence as a developer.
+OAPI takes the opposite approach: it generates minimal, intentional code that respects your intelligence as a developer.
 The output is meant to be read, understood, and even modified — not treated as an impenetrable black box.

 Generate once, read the code, and you'll understand everything.